EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Experiments

 \subsubsection{Adaptive Loss Ablation}

-To evaluate the effectiveness of our proposed adaptive loss (AL), we replace it with the conventional intensity and texture losses.
-The quantitative results are shown in the second row of \autoref{AbalationTable}.
-As can be observed, compared to the guidance module (GM), the contribution of AL is more significant, since the removal of AL leads to a slight decrease across all metrics.
-To further demonstrate the importance of AL, we present the qualitative results in the third column of \autoref{AbalationPic}.
-When using the standard fusion loss instead, the model is able to capture infrared information in the overexposed sky regions; however, it preserves only the texture while neglecting the color intensity information.
-Moreover, as illustrated in the heatmap (fourth column of \autoref{AbalationPic}), the adaptive loss effectively guides the model to focus more precisely on the details within the overexposed areas.
+To evaluate the effectiveness of the proposed adaptive loss (AL), we replace it with conventional intensity and texture losses.
+The quantitative results are shown in the second row of~\autoref{AblationTable}.
+Compared with the full model, removing AL leads to a consistent decrease across most metrics, e.g., MI drops from 4.579 to 4.436, VIF from 1.064 to 1.043, and $Q^{AB/F}$ from 0.700 to 0.678, indicating that AL plays a critical role in optimizing fusion quality.
+Meanwhile, MS\_SSIM remains nearly unchanged at 0.512 but does not exhibit further improvement, and PI increases from 3.360 to 3.372, suggesting a degradation in perceptual quality.

+Qualitative results in the third column of~\autoref{AblationPic} further highlight the importance of AL. When using the standard fusion loss instead, the model can still capture infrared information in overexposed sky regions but primarily preserves texture while neglecting color intensity.
+In contrast, as illustrated by the heatmap in the fourth column of~\autoref{AblationPic}, the adaptive loss guides the model to focus accurately on salient structures within overexposed areas, leading to fusion results with better visual fidelity.